sparkmicro/Ki-nTree/README.md

   b.
 Instead of user credential authentication token authentication is also supported.
 To use a token add it it to the "Password or Token" field and leave the "Username" empty.
 You can retrieve your personal access token from your InvenTree server by sending an get-request to its api url `api/user/token/`.
   c.
 If needed this tool can try to download the parts datasheet from the suppliers and upload it it to the attachment section of each part.
 For this just activate "Upload Datasheets to InvenTree" in the InvenTree settings
   d.
 It is also possible to sync the prices in InvenTree with the latest supplier prices.
 For this enable "Upload Pricing Data to InvenTree"
+6. If your InvenTree server requires a IPN in a specific pattern make sure to adjust "Settings > InvenTree > Internal Part Number" to match it or adjust the servers pattern to the one yo set in Ki-nTree

 #### Get Digi-Key API token